Web Workers Architecture & Communication

 // payload.byteLength is now 0 in main thread

-Service Worker vs Dedicated Worker boundary delineation remains critical.
-Service workers handle network interception and offline caching.
-Dedicated workers execute synchronous CPU tasks.
-Never mix network routing with heavy computation in the same context.
+Service workers and dedicated workers serve fundamentally different roles.
+Service workers intercept network requests and manage caching via the Fetch API.
+Dedicated workers execute CPU-bound computation.
+Never mix network routing with heavy computation in the same worker context.